AdobeDocs/experience-manager-64.en/help/forms/using/enabling-attachments-html5-form.md

 discoiquuid: 8eebfcd6-0597-44ed-b718-bf9a1baa6c12
 ---

-# Enabling attachments for an HTML5 form{#enabling-attachments-for-an-html-form}
+# Enabling attachments for an HTML5 form {#enabling-attachments-for-an-html-form}

 You can upload, preview, and submit attachments with HTML5 forms.
 By default, the attachment support is disabled.
 To enable the attachment support: